rohan472000/hashnode-activity/clchxjn30000108k0elyf4aji.md

 # Dev Retro 2022,

-In the daily life of Software Engineers, the only common friend is open-source websites or communities like stack overflow etc. These websites help us a lot when we are stuck alone with a problem.
+In the daily life of Software Engineers, the only common friend is open-source websites or communities like stackoverflow etc. These websites help us a lot when we are stuck alone with a problem.
 Thanks to all the open sources for being with us throughout every journey.

 ## Challenges and Lessons:-